-Hunter, 579 F.3d at 692.
+Id. at 692.

-The Sixth Circuit in Hunter thus found that, since FMLA regulations forbid using the taking of FMLA leave as "a negative factor in employment actions," this provides a sufficient legal basis to continue to apply the mixed-motive option in FMLA cases, Gross notwithstanding.
-That is, the Sixth Circuit wrote that:
+The Sixth Circuit thus found that, since FMLA regulations forbid using the taking of FMLA leave as "a negative factor in employment actions," this provides a sufficient legal basis to continue to apply the mixed-motive option in FMLA cases, Gross notwithstanding.
+That is, the Court wrote: